andieis/massmailer/README.md

-# massmailer
+# Mass Mailer
-Small Programm to easily send customized Mails to many receiver
+Small Programm to easily send customized Mails to many receivers.
+For further informations see www.andieis.ch/massmailer.

 # Issues / Feature Requests
 If you see an issue or have a feature request, please create an issue here on github.
 It will be answered and solved as soon as possible.